Unlike what many think, meditation is not meant only for the spiritual people.

 Imagine how good you will feel if you can remain calm in most negative situations.
 Mediation gives exactly that.

-Researchers have proved that meditation changes the response of amygdala (a part of brain highly involved with different emotional responses).
+Researchers have proved that meditation changes the response of amygdala (a part of the brain highly involved with different emotional responses).
 It has been proved before that the response of amygdala to emotional stimuli is lower when a person is in a mindful meditative state.

-But this study took it further and has proved that amygdala response to emotional stimuli is lower even when a person is in non-meditative state.
+But this study took it further and has proved that amygdala response to emotional stimuli is lower even when a person is in a non-meditative state.

 But I can hear you.